 Best for divers who: enjoy liveaboards, want to see sharks and large pelagics

-On my first dive trip to the Philippines, I asked our guide, “in your opinion, where’s the best diving in the Philippines?”
+On my first dive trip to the Philippines, I asked our guide, “In your opinion, where’s the best diving in the Philippines?”

 Our guide said he loved Tubbataha for the big pelagics and its biodiversity.
 He said every time he dove there he saw creatures he’d never seen before.